bharris12/multiscale_brain/README.md

 ```
 To make work you will need to change the paths in `datasets.R`

+For cases when less than 7 datasets are used for computing the markers we recompute reccurence for the subset of the datasets used.

 ### Performance of Modules

 To measure performance of Modules in the network we use the algorithm EGAD, originally published in [Balloz et al 2017 Bioinformatics](https://doi.org/10.1093/bioinformatics/btw695).